LEETGroupPages/AlternativeData/facebook.md

 | October 29 2020 | $280.83 | $274.50 | -2.3% |
 | July 30 2020 | $234.50 | $255.82 | 9.1% |

+When looking deeper into the reasons behind the drops, it is clear that the sudden changes in share price are largely driven by "surprises" on the user numbers:

-July 27 2022 drop was largely due to missed revenue"
+### July 27 2022 drop was largely due to missed revenue
 > Facebook reports first-ever decline in revenue ([Washington Post](https://www.washingtonpost.com/technology/2022/07/27/facebook-revenue-declines-2nd-quarter-earnings/))

 > Meta Falls as Sales Miss Estimates in First-Ever Quarterly Drop ([Bloomberg](https://www.bloomberg.com/news/articles/2022-07-27/meta-falls-as-sales-miss-estimates-decline-for-first-time))

-April 27 2022 gain was largely due to an upswing in user growth, and bounce back from fears instilled by user drop in prior quarter
+### April 27 2022 gain was largely due to an upswing in user growth, and bounce back from fears instilled by user drop in prior quarter
 > Facebook holds on to users, stock soars ([Washington Post](https://www.washingtonpost.com/technology/2022/04/27/facebook-earnings-stock-increase/))

 > Meta Shares Soar as Facebook Returns to User Growth ([Bloomberg](https://www.bloomberg.com/news/articles/2022-04-27/meta-platforms-facebook-returns-to-user-growth-shares-soar#xj4y7vzkg))

-February 2 2022 loss was due to first ever drop in user growth
+### February 2 2022 loss was due to first ever drop in user growth
 > Facebook loses users for the first time in its history ([Washington Post](https://www.washingtonpost.com/technology/2022/02/02/facebook-earnings-meta/))

 > Meta Faces Historic Stock Rout After Facebook Growth Stalled ([Bloomberg](https://www.bloomberg.com/news/articles/2022-02-02/facebook-shares-plunge-as-users-stall-forecast-falls-short#xj4y7vzkg)

-Some stuff about company reported data
-... including share price movements

-sdf

-sdf

-sdf

-sdf

-sdf

-sdf

-sdf

-sdf

-sdf

-sdf

 # Alternative data